 All capitalized terms not defined herein shall have the meanings given them in the Agreement.
 In the event of any conflict in definitions or provisions between this Mortgage and the Agreement, the meaning given and the provisions set forth in the Agreement shall prevail.

-Mortgagor and Mortgagee have entered into the Agreement pursuant to which the Mortgagee has agreed to make a loan to Mortgagor in the amounts specified and on the terms and subject to the conditions set forth in the Agreement.
+B. Mortgagor and Mortgagee have entered into the Agreement pursuant to which the Mortgagee has agreed to make a loan to Mortgagor in the amounts specified and on the terms and subject to the conditions set forth in the Agreement.
 The term loan amount under the Agreement is $750,000.00 (the "Funded Amount").
+The Mortgagor and Mortgagee anticipate that the loan will be paid no later than fifteen years from the Effective Date and therefore the final maturity date of such Loan is August 31, 2014.

-Mortgagor desires to grant, transfer and assign to Mortgagee all of Mortgagor’s right, title and interest in and to the Mortgaged Property (as defined below) as security for repayment of the Funded Amount.
+C. Mortgagor desires to grant, transfer and assign to Mortgagee all of Mortgagor’s right, title and interest in and to the Mortgaged Property (as defined below) as security for repayment of the Funded Amount.

 Mortgage of Mortgaged Property